Make those nicks and scratches disappear with touch up paint for cars

 Over the years, you’ve probably acquired your fair share of scratches, dents with flaking paint, and paint chips on “Old Reliable.”
 And if you’re like most people, you’ve been ignoring them.
 But all those insults are either already rusting or soon will.
 By investing very little time over several days, you can stop the rust in its tracks, touch up your car’s finish and get your vehicle back into reasonable shape—all for less than $100.

-First, we have to caution you not to develop unrealistic expectations—you cannot achieve body shop results in your driveway.
+First, we have to caution you not to develop unrealistic expectations—you cannot achieve body shop results in your driveway with auto touch up paint.
 But our techniques will make the blemishes less noticeable and delay the onset of rust-through.

 To fix scratches and paint chips, you’ll need a spot-sanding tool (see Photo 3; $8) and professional micro applicators and paint syringes ($7 to $9 each).
 The small applicators deliver just the right amount of paint to chips.
 For scratches, use the paint syringes to apply a continuous coat of paint.
 For small dents and dings, apply paint with a 1/4-in. artist’s brush ($10 at any art supply store).